MaoZiming/papers/6-system-structure/68-exokernel.md

 - By isolating the need to understand these semantics to bind time, the kernel can efficiently implement access checks at access time without understanding them.
 Simply put, a secure binding allows the kernel to protect resources without understanding them.

+### Visible Resource Management
-- For example, with the exception of some external pagers [2, 43], most operating systems deallocate (and allocate) physical memory without informing applications.
+- For example, most operating systems deallocate (and allocate) physical memory without informing applications.
 This form of revocation has lower latency than visible revocation since it requires no application involvement.
 Its disadvantages are that library operating systems cannot guide deallocation and have no knowledge that resources are scarce.

 - An exokernel uses visible revocation for most resources.

 - If a library operating system fails to comply with the revocation protocol, an exokernel simply breaks all existing secure bindings to the resource and informs the library operating system.

 - To record the forced loss of a resource, we use a repossession vector.
-When an exokernel takes a resource from a library oper- ating system, this fact is registered in the vector and the library operating system receives a “repossession” exception so that it can update any mappings that use the resource.
+When an exokernel takes a resource from a library operating system, this fact is registered in the vector and the library operating system receives a **“repossession”** exception so that it can update any mappings that use the resource.
 For resources with state, an exokernel can write the state into another memory or disk resource.
-In preparation, the library operating system can pre-load the repossession vector with a list of resources that can be used for this purpose.
+The library operating system can pre-load the repossession vector with a list of resources, watching for notifications.

 - Another complication is that an exokernel should not arbitrarily choose the resource to repossess.
 A library operating system may use some physical memory to store vital bootstrap information such as exception handlers and page tables.
 The simplest way to deal with this is to guarantee each library operating system a small number of resources that will not be repossessed (e.g., five to ten physical memory pages)